Biden offers 'safe haven' to Hong Kong residents in U.S. after China crackdown - Up News Info

 Article content

-Asked about prospects for permanent residency, State Department spokesman Ned Price said residents from Hong Kong could still be referred for consideration to the United States Refugee Admissions Program.
+Asked about prospects for permanent residency, State Department spokesman Ned Price said Hong Kongers could still be referred for consideration to the U.S. Refugee Admissions Program.

 “The overwhelming desire of Hong Kongers is to continue to fight for restoring their autonomy and freedoms,” Chu said.
-(Reporting by Michael Martina, Ted Hesson, David Brunnstrom, Daphne Psaledakis, and Jarrett Renshaw; editing by David Gregorio and Alistair Bell)
+(Reporting by Michael Martina, Ted Hesson, David Brunnstrom, Daphne Psaledakis and Jarrett Renshaw; editing by David Gregorio, Alistair Bell and Leslie Adler)

 Advertisement